Snoozeds/DankRPG-aoi/README.md

+# The Guide
+Please note that this project mainly for people who want to see the code of Dank RPG, and learn from it.
+I have provided this guide for the people that wish to self host Dank RPG, but you will most likely encounter errors.
+You will have to edit some of the code yourself (e.g removing all top.gg lines, updating emotes).

+#### First of all: Note that the current version of the "main" branch is most likely not stable.
+For the most up-to-date and stable version, download the code from "releases".
+The latest release will be the latest public version of the bot.

-# If you want to download the source code, please download it from 'releases'.
+If you wish to continue:

-# How to host Dank RPG (on a server)
-**Before all of this, make sure you update the "config.json" file!!!**
+- First update the config.json file.
+- Update some of the vars in index.js
+- Read through code and change what you'd like to.

-## Step 1: Picking the correct host
+## Hosting Dank RPG | Step 1: Picking the correct host
 Personally I chose DigitalOcean (though they have pretty STEEP prices), as it was the easiest to use with Github's education pack.
 But, there are a wide range of hosting options out there.\
 Just make sure the one you choose supports:
 - Linux (I recommend **Ubuntu/Other Debian distros**, as they share they same commands.)
 - 24/7 hosting
 - (optional) pay as you go.

-## Step 2: Connecting to your host
+## Hosting Dank RPG | Step 2: Connecting to your host

 For linux users (your personal machine), I recommend **Termius** or **Your OS's terminal** (using ssh) for accessing the server. \
 For Windows users (your personal machine), I recommend **Bitvise** or **Termius**\